-Design Team: Roger Ferris, AIA, RIBA Robert Marx, AIA Myron Mirgorodsky Clara Pierantozzi
+- Design Team: Roger Ferris, Robert Marx, Myron Mirgorodsky Clara Pierantozzi

 Text description provided by the architects.
 This private residence located in the Hamptons was designed as an immersive yet modern and natural retreat.
 Situated along a natural ravine and protected wetlands, the residence consists of three simple gable-shaped volumes, creating a dialogue between the natural grasslands and the built environment.